pikaroot/pikaroot.github.io/_blogs/2023-02-06-Sagemath_Installation_without_git_clone_repo.md

+---
-# How to install Sagemath in Debian (w/o Git Clone)
+title: How to install Sagemath in DebianOS (w/o Git Clone)
+---

+# Step-by-Step Installation Guide

 1. Install prerequisites for Sagemath.